(CNN) -- Here's a look at what you need to know about Independence Day, celebrated on the Fourth of July.

 Nathan's Hot Dog Eating Contest: The winner eats the most hot dogs and buns within 10 minutes to win prize money and the Mustard Belt.

-Joey Chestnut holds the world record for eating 68 hot dogs.
+Joey Chestnut of San Jose, California, has won the title eight times.
+He also holds the world record for eating 69 hot dogs.

 1916 - The Fourth of July Hot Dog Eating Contest is held at the original Nathan's Famous at Coney Island.